nipuniuthpala/wealthwizardsTest/README.md

 # Part 5: Cucumber

 I can create GovTx.feature file in the same folder but I didnt put the feature file in the same location as its not impelemented.
 Please find the scenarios.
-Can create all teh sacenarios as a scenario outline and give examples.
+Can create all the sacenarios as a scenario outline and give examples.

  Scenario Outline: Validate the Taxes are correctly calculated for each band for the normal individual who is single and no disability